MCP Workflow Guide for UX Researchers

 "List all my completed studies.
 Which ones have themes related to 'onboarding' or 'first-time experience'?"

-"Get the study data from those three studies and synthesize the key findings about onboarding"
+"Get the study data from those three studies and synthesize the key findings about onboarding.
+Compare the NPS scores across studies."

-This turns your research history into a searchable knowledge base through natural conversation.
+This turns your research history into a searchable knowledge base through natural conversation, with both qualitative patterns and quantitative benchmarks.

 Research-Specific Tips